 Although the phenological types of some centropogonids have been described qualitatively, (e.g. Colwell et al. 1974; Weiss 1996), the ‘phenological type’ framework of Gentry (1974) considers two continuous variables, flowering duration (L) and rate (r).
 We propose that to categorize phenological types, the anthesis rate (r) should be examined for linearity, where we expect steady state species to exhibit a constant daily flowering rate, whereas ‘cornucopia’ and ‘big bang’ species would flower non-linearly (Gentry 1974).
 To this end, the average deviation from linearity metric (Kroll et al. 2000) will be useful in developing a reproducible, quantitative framework for assigning Gentry’s (1974) phenological types (see: Methods).

-   The goal of this study is to test the hypothesis that eucentropogonids are uniquely specialized for pollination by Sicklebill hummingbirds, specifically the less well known Buff-tailed Sicklebill, by examining the floral phenology and pollination of Centropogon granulosus.
+   The goal of this study is to test the hypothesis that eucentropogonids are uniquely specialized for pollination by Sicklebill hummingbirds, specifically the less well-known Buff-tailed Sicklebill, by examining the floral phenology and pollination of Centropogon granulosus.
 Specifically, we ask: (1) Is Buff-tailed Sicklebill a visitor to, and the sole pollinator of C. granulosus?
 (2) Does Sicklebill visitation affect the reproductive success of C. granulosus? and (3) Is the phenological type of C. granulosus consistent with adaptation to the presumed foraging mode of Buff-tailed Sicklebill, i.e. does C. granulosus exhibit steady state flowering?

 Materials and Methods